 Vacuum tests conducted by the Jet Propulsion Laboratory showed a total weight loss of 0.12% for Parylene C at 121ºF and 10-6

 The thermal endurance in the air of Parylenes N, C, and D has been measured using an induction-time-to-initial weight-loss method.
 Based on an Arrhenius extrapolation of these data, the temperature for 100,000 hours' endurance is 106ºC in the case of Parylenes N and C, and 134ºC in the case of Parylene D.

 In inert atmospheres, the temperature for 100,000 hours endurance is greater than 200ºC for all three Parylenes.

-All plastics undergo degradation at rates which increase with temperature; the higher the use temperature the shorter the time a plastic will perform a desired function.
+All plastics undergo degradation at rates which increase with temperature; the higher the use temperature the shorter the time a plastic will perform the desired function.